popcron/synthy/README.md

 2. Add Synthesizer to it

 Or drag and drop the Synthesizer prefab.
-Then, call `Synthezier.Play(note, duration)` in the same scene, or use the keyboard.
+Then, call `Syntheziser.Play(note, duration)` in the same scene, or use the keyboard.